willymcallister/willymcallister.github.io/_articles/circuit-terminology.md

 ![ground stake next to a home]({{ site.baseurl }}{% link i/circuit_terminology_ground_stake.jpg %}){: .centered :}

-<p class="caption">A metal stake driven into the ground next to a home.
+A metal stake driven into the ground next to a home.
 The wire clamped to the stake curves up to the right to provide the safety ground reference for the home's electrical system.
-Sometimes the grounding wire is clamped to a water pipe where the pipe disappears into the Earth.</p>
+Sometimes the grounding wire is clamped to a water pipe where the pipe disappears into the Earth.
+{: .caption :}

 Ground is